angular/angular/aio/content/tutorial/toh-pt6.md

   region="http-options">
 </code-example>

-Refresh the browser, change a hero name, save your change, and click the "go back" button.
+Refresh the browser, change a hero name and save your change.
+Navigating to the previous view is implemented in the `save()` method defined in `HeroDetailComponent`.
 The hero now appears in the list with the changed name.

 ## Add a new hero